nguyenvulong/devenv-macos/README.md

 ## Introduction

 This repository contains my personal dotfiles for setting up a development environment on macOS.
 It includes configurations for:
+- [WezTerm](https://wezterm.org) (if you are new to Terminal and prefer built-in AI features in CLI, use [Warp](https://app.warp.dev/referral/REQYP5) instead).
+A default MacOS Terminal should work, too.
 - Zsh shell with Oh My Zsh
 - Neovim (with LazyVim)
 - Vim